agsb/minute/docs/Logics.md

     2. tap then dual tap, goto 4,
     3. tap then held, goto 7,
     4. dual tap then tap,
-    5. dual tap then dualtap, goto 4
+    5. dual tap then dual tap, goto 4
     6. dual tap then held, goto 7
     7. held then tap,
     8. held then dual tap,
     9. held then held, a chord
+    10. chord, do as it defined, goto 0

-    switch the layer could be momentary MO or permanent momentary switch a layer
+    switch the layer could be momentary MO or permanent momentary switch a layer must ignore the key used to change

 ### A chord

 A chord is about keys held pressed simultanely, no order is preserved, AB and BA is same chord.
-There is 21 chords using the twelve block, plus 48 chords using the thumbs and twelve block.
+There is 21 dual chords using the twelve block, plus 48 dual chords using the thumbs and twelve block.

 ### A swap

 A swap is about held (and release ?) a key then click other key.
 AB is not same as BA.
 Used to select a layer and a key.
-Any swap with space selects the default layer.
+The key held can not be defined at layer.

 ### Delays